Charlotte likes pretty things, and she loves the beach, sushi, coffee, and seashells.

 What Is Bromelain?

-For many years, the fruit, pineapple, has been a large part of many herbal remedies and poultices.
+For many years, pineapple has been a large part of several herbal remedies and poultices.
 Bromelain is a component found in pineapple, mostly in the stem and in the core.
 Bromelain is an enzyme of a proteolytic nature that helps break up those proteins that may negatively affect the implantation of an embryo.
 In case you’re wondering, that’s what proteolytic means—the breaking down of proteins into useful amino acids through the work of enzymes.

 What Does Bromelain Do?